AbdelrahmanSabriAly/Embedded_Linux_Tasks/STM_tasks/Task3/README.md

     Usage: scd {path}

 ### 6. senvir: Prints all the environment variables
+    Notes:
+        - if you passed the env name to the command, it will print that command alone.

 ### 7. stype: Prints the type of the command
     Usage: